“Sugar feeds Cancer!”

-Natural therapies prefer and focus on prevention.
+Natural therapies focus on prevention.

 Comparison of data from different countries reveals wide differences in the rates of many types of cancer.
 This leads to the hope that each major type of cancer may be largely avoidable, as in the case of cancers due to tobacco.
 Many studies indicate that lifestyle and dietary practices have a great influence on the development of cancer.

-Sources of known cardinogens include: tobacco, mould and fungal toxins, cotton seed (as well as animals fed cottonseed), Bisphenol A – an endocrine disrupting chemical contained in food packaging and can lining, overconsumption of Omega 6 and rancid fats, trans fats, alcohol, asbestos, toxic metals [arsenic, cadmium, nickel, lead], benzene and hydrobarbons, xeno-estrogens [DDT, chlordane, phthalate plasticisers, preservatives, PCBs, food colouring, and oestrogen-containing drugs], pesticides and herbicides.
+Sources of known carcinogens include: tobacco, mould and fungal toxins, cotton seed (as well as animals fed cottonseed), Bisphenol A – an endocrine disrupting chemical contained in food packaging and can lining, overconsumption of Omega 6 and rancid fats, trans fats, alcohol, asbestos, toxic metals [arsenic, cadmium, nickel, lead], benzene and hydrobarbons, xeno-estrogens [DDT, chlordane, phthalate plasticisers, preservatives, PCBs, food colouring, and oestrogen-containing drugs], pesticides and herbicides.